Content begins here

 Funding

-APPLICATION DEADLINE: 14 October 2025 17:00:00 Brussels time Objectives The Starting Grant supports excellent Principal Investigators starting or having recently started their own independent research team or programme.
-A Starting Grant Principal Investigator should have already shown evidence of the potential for research independence, for example, by having produced at least one important publication as its main author or a publication without the participation of their PhD supervisor.
-Size of ERC Starting Grants Starting Grants may be awarded up to a maximum of EUR 1 500 000 for a period of 5 years.
+DEADLINE: 13 January, 2026 The Consolidator Grant supports excellent Principal Investigators who are consolidating their own independent research team or programme.
+A Consolidator Grant Principal Investigatorshould have already shown evidence of research independence.
+Consolidator Grants may be awarded up to a maximum of EUR 2 000 000 for a period of 5 years.
 The maximum size of the grants is reduced pro rata temporis for proposals of shorter duration.
-Profile of the ERC Starting Grant Principal Investigator The Principal Investigators shall have successfully defended their first PhD at least 2 and up to 7 years prior to 1 January 2026.
-Cut-off dates: Successful defence of PhD between 1 January 2019 and 31 December 2023 (inclusive).
-The eligibility period can be extended beyond 7 years in certain properly documented circumstances.
-See section 1.4 Admissibility, Eligibility, Resubmission Restrictions of the ERC Work Programme 2026.
+The Principal Investigators shall have successfully defended their first PhD at least 7 and up to 12 years prior to 1 January 2026.
+Cut-off dates: Successful defence of PhD between 1 January 2014 and 31 December 2018 (inclusive).
+Applications can be made in any field of research.
+The ERC's grants operate on a 'bottom-up' basis without predetermined priorities.

 Grant